harshpatel-0/s3-events-to-lambda-dynamodb/README.md

 # s3-events-to-lambda-dynamodb
-Uses lambda function inserts records into a DynamoDB table when triggered in the event of a file being uploaded into a S3 bucket
+Uses lambda function that inserts records into a DynamoDB table when triggered in the event of a file being uploaded into a S3 bucket